apache/directory-fortress-realm/REALM-HOST-SETUP.md

      defaultRoles=""
 	/>
  ```
- Here the fortress realm config folder and implementation jar is being declared.
-Stage these files outside of **TOMCAT_HOME** to ensure they remain clear the system classpath of Tomcat server.
+ *Here the fortress realm config folder and implementation jar is being declared.
+Stage these files outside of **TOMCAT_HOME** to ensure they remain clear of Tomcat's system classpath.*

 4. Save and exit editor.